• Skip to primary navigation

 • Salt – A flavor enhancer and dough conditioner, don’t skip this!

-• Ginger - We use powdered ginger and it helps condition the einkorn gluten bonds for a better bread texture.
+• Ginger – We use powdered ginger, and it helps condition the einkorn gluten bonds for a better bread texture.
+You can also omit it or use 1 tsp of apple cider vinegar instead.

 Einkorn hawaiian rolls in a baking pan rising before baking

 Notice the spacing between each roll.
-The oven spring on einkorn bread is quite large, so make sure there is enough room between each roll (about 1" on all sides) so that the rolls don't combine into one single roll!
+The oven spring on einkorn bread is quite large, so make sure there is enough room between each roll (about 1″ on the sides) so that the rolls don’t combine into one single roll!

 How to Make Einkorn Hawaiian Rolls